 Piezoresponse force microscopy (PFM) images electromechanical properties of ferroelectric samples via the inverse piezoelectric effect: By applying a voltage to a ferroelectric material, the compound expands or contracts depending on the orientation of its internal polarization.
 In PFM, an AC voltage is applied to the sample via a conductive tip in contact scanning mode.
 Consequently, the sample responds by oscillating mechanically.
 The phase lag between the AC excitation and sample’s piezoresponse depends on the local orientation of the polarization.
 For ferroelectric domains with a polarization perpendicular to the surface, the piezoresponse phase changes by 180° on oppositely oriented domains.
 The amplitude of the piezoresponse depends on the excitation amplitude and the sample’s piezoelectric coefficient, which gives the magnitude of the electromechanical coupling.
 At the domain boundary between two oppositely oriented domains the piezoresponse of both domains cancel out and the PFM amplitude becomes zero.

 In our PFM study on hybrid perovskite thin films, we observed a distinct periodic pattern in the piezoresponse of methylammonium lead iodide perovskite not correlated to any topographic features.
-We assigned the origin of this pattern to ferroelastic twin domains that form during the cubic-tetragonal phase transition to release internal strain in the crystallites.
+The origin of this pattern is connected to so-called ferroelastic twin domains that form during the cubic-tetragonal phase transition to release internal strain in the crystallites.
 We recently found that the electronic charge carrier diffusion is almost 60% faster in directions parallel to the domains compared to perpendicular directions.Here, you can listen to the paper, read to you by the author: